 Michal Peled Ginsburg, Ph.D.
 Yale, is Professor of French and Comparative Literature.
 Her research interests include the nineteenth-century novel, especially in France, England, and the US; Israeli fiction; critical theory, psychoanalysis, and narrative theory.

-She is the author of Flaubert Writing: A Study in Narrative Strategies (Stanford University Press, 1986), Economies of Change: Form and Transformation in the Nineteenth-Century Novel (Stanford UP, 1996), Shattered Vessels: Memory, Identity, and Creation in the Work of David Shahar (with Moshe Ron; SUNY Press 2004; Hebrew version Hakibbutz Hameuhad, 2004), and the editor of Approaches to Teaching Balzac's Old Goriot (MLA, 2000).
-She is currently working on a comparative book project dealing with nineteenth century narratives (primarily short stories and novellas) that center around a portrait as well as on a volume in the MLA Approaches to Teaching series on Victor Hugo's Les Misérables.
+She is the author of Flaubert Writing: A Study in Narrative Strategies (Stanford University Press, 1986), Economies of Change: Form and Transformation in the Nineteenth-Century Novel (Stanford UP, 1996), Shattered Vessels: Memory, Identity, and Creation in the Work of David Shahar (with Moshe Ron; SUNY Press 2004; Hebrew version Hakibbutz Hameuhad, 2004), Portrait Stories (Fordham UP 2015) and the editor of Approaches to Teaching Balzac's Old Goriot (MLA, 2000).
+She is currently working on a volume in the MLA Approaches to Teaching series on Victor Hugo's Les Misérables.

 Recent publications include: “Turning: From Verse to Prose.”
 Connotations, vol. 23:2 (2013/14), 189-206; “Madame Bovary in Jerusalem.”
 Identities, vol. 3 (2013) 33-44 (in Hebrew).